 (Best for learning — $)

 Why it’s great: First of all, it’s LEGO and trains!
 If you haven’t bought your toddler a DUPLO set yet, this is a great one to try.
 DUPLO is made for little hands that are just beginning to be able to put pieces together.
 Building with LEGOS is good for so many developmental skills.
 Fine motor skills are used for putting blocks together.
 Cognitive skills such as problem-solving and sorting as they figure out how pieces work together.
-Social emotional development when they play with characters and create scenes and situations.
+Social-emotional development is when they play with characters and create scenes and situations.

 This set also provides a fun way to introduce numbers and counting since the blocks used to build the train each have a number 1-9.
 You can help your little one recognize these numbers, count as they build their train, and eventually be able to put the numbers in order.
 You can purchase additional DUPLO blocks to add to your set including the letter set truck.
 It also makes a great travel toy for long plane rides and it is easy to clean.